← Back to All States

 The cost varies, but the median pet rent surcharge across Nevada is approximately $51 per month.
 This is an extra fee piled onto your base rent, not including the one-time, often non-refundable, pet deposit.
 Renters with large breeds often face higher fees or outright exclusion in denser metro areas.

 Nevada has a statewide Breed-Specific Legislation (BSL) preemption law.
-That generally blocks local governments from adopting new breed bans, but you should still confirm local enforcement and housing rules before moving.
+That generally blocks local governments from adopting new breed bans, but you should still confirm local enforcement, landlord breed lists, and insurance rules before moving.